JetBrains/teamcity-documentation/topics/snapshot-dependencies.md

 [//]: # (title: Snapshot Dependencies)
 [//]: # (auxiliary-id: Snapshot Dependencies)

-By setting a [snapshot dependency](dependent-build.md) of a build (e.g. build B) on other build's (build A's) sources, you can ensure that build B will start only after the one it depends on (build A) is run and finished.
+By setting a [snapshot dependency](dependent-build.md#Snapshot+Dependency) of a build (for example, build B) on other build's (build A's) sources, you can ensure that build B will start only after the one it depends on (build A) is run and finished.
 We call build A a _dependency_ build, whereas build B is a _dependent_ build.

 The Dependencies page of the build configuration settings displays the configured dependencies and __since TeamCity 2017.1__, the Snapshot dependencies section of the page allows previewing the build chain and its configuration.
 The preview shows builds of the chain; the builds with automatic triggering configured are marked with this icon ![v.png](v.png).